disneystreaming/smithy4s/modules/docs/markdown/03-protocols/03-aws/01-aws.md

 AWS does not publishes the specs to their services to Maven.
 However, The specs in question (that are written in json syntax) can be found in some of the [official SDKs](https://github.com/aws/aws-sdk-js-v3/tree/main/codegen/sdk-codegen/aws-models) published by AWS.
 These `.json files` can be understood by smithy4s, just like `.smithy`, and can be used to generate code.

-The **aws-sdk-smithy-specs** project periodically publishes the specs to Maven central to ease the consumption.
+The **aws-sdk-smithy-specs** project periodically gathers the specs from the Javascript SDK repo and publishes them to maven central to lower the barrier of entry.

 ### Note on pre-built artifacts